Skip to content

 Color swatches

-When enabled, this functionality converts the default variant selector to color swatches instead.
+When enabled, the legacy functionality converts the default variant selector to color swatches instead.
 This is really useful for products with multiple colors, textures or finishes.

 Screenshot of Color Swatches